HomeDirectoriesStructured Data for Smart Directories: Feeding AI for Better Visibility

 }

-That “sameAs” property?
-Absolute dynamite for directories.
+That “sameAs” property is powerful for directories.
 It establishes your identity across platforms, helping AI systems connect all your online presences.
-Include every legitimate profile—LinkedIn, Twitter, Facebook, industry directories, the works.
+Include every legitimate profile: LinkedIn, Twitter, Facebook, industry directories, the lot.

 Service area businesses are tricky.
 You might not have a shopfront, but you still serve specific geographic areas.
-Plumbers, electricians, mobile mechanics—they all face this challenge.
+Plumbers, electricians, mobile mechanics all face this.
 Traditional LocalBusiness schema assumes customers come to you.
 What if you go to them?

-Enter the “areaServed” property.
-This tells directories exactly where you operate, even without a physical location.
-But here’s the kicker: be specific.
+This is where the “areaServed” property comes in.
+It tells directories exactly where you operate, even without a physical location.
+Be specific, though.
 “London” is too broad.
 “North London” is better.
-Listing specific postcodes or neighbourhoods?
-Now you’re talking.
+List specific postcodes or neighbourhoods and you’re really getting somewhere.

 Key Insight: Cisco’s effective methods guide emphasises that structured data should reflect actual service capabilities, not aspirational coverage.
 Claiming to serve areas you can’t actually reach hurts your credibility with both directories and customers.